thkrz/SHTC3/docs/api.md

 ### `getHumidity()`

 Get the humidity value.
-This is only a valid value after calling readSample().
+This is only a valid value if called after readSample().

 #### Syntax